zhihengq/gravelbox/README.md

 - `default-action`:
     An action to take if no action group matches a system call.

+In the repository, there is a example configuration file.
+The configuration file signing key is "key" and the user decision password is "password".

 ## Configuration File Signing Key and User Decision Password

 There are two passwords for GravelBox: